RonnyKorneli/RonnyKorneli/README.md

+### Hi, I am Ronny
-### 🌐 Navigating the digital cosmos with a blend of tech skills and teamwork.
-Meet Ronny Korneli!
+### and I Navigate the digital cosmos 🌐 with a blend of tech skills and teamwork.
 #### Currently working as a Frontend web dev at Preis.de.
 ## SKILLS:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)